smerrillunc/action-aware-llms/README.md

   <img src="Figures/main_figure.png" alt="Overview of the Action-Aware LLM framework" width="800"/>
 </p>

 **Figure 1.** Overview of the framework for generating hyperrealistic deliberation simulations.
-The system operates in three stages: (1) \textbf{Speaker Diarization} leverages visual cues from Zoom recordings to convert raw multi-speaker meetings into speaker-linked transcripts; (2) \textbf{Metadata Extraction} enriches these transcripts with structured annotations such as action tags, topic labels, and persona profiles; and (3) \textbf{Persona Modeling} fine-tunes language models on the enriched data to enhance performance across key metrics—perplexity (PPL), classifier fool rate (CFR), and speaker attribution accuracy (SAA).
+The system operates in three stages: (1) **Speaker Diarization** leverages visual cues from Zoom recordings to convert raw multi-speaker meetings into speaker-linked transcripts; (2) **Metadata Extraction** enriches these transcripts with structured annotations such as action tags, topic labels, and persona profiles; and (3) **Persona Modeling** fine-tunes language models on the enriched data to enhance performance across key metrics—perplexity (PPL), classifier fool rate (CFR), and speaker attribution accuracy (SAA).

 ---